wandb/sambanova-webinar/README.md

 ![Samba Sales Co-Pilot Logo](https://sambanova.ai/hubfs/sambanova-logo-black.png)

+<h1 style="font-size: 3em;">Agents</h1>

-# SambaNova Agents
+# Overview

-An intelligent sales and research assistant powered by SambaNova AI.
-This application helps sales teams and researchers by automatically:
+The Agents application helps sales teams and researchers by:

-- Generating qualified sales information with company insights
+- Generating qualified sales information with company insights.
-- Creating detailed research reports and educational content
+- Creating detailed research reports and educational content.
-- Intelligently routing queries to the appropriate service
+- Intelligently routing queries to the appropriate service.
-- Supporting voice input for natural interaction
+- Supporting voice input for natural interaction.

+This application has four agents (AI-powered assistants).

+1. **General Assistant**
+1. **Sales Leads**
+1. **Deep Research**
+1. **Finance Analysis**

-## Features
+# Features

+This section describes the features and capabilities of the application.

-### General Assistant
+## General assistance

-The application includes a general-purpose AI assistant that can help with:
+The **General Assistant** agent helps with:

-- Answering basic questions and queries
+- Answering basic questions and queries.
-- Providing explanations and clarifications
+- Providing explanations and clarifications.
-- Offering technical support
+- Offering technical support.
-- Assisting with general research tasks
+- Assisting with general research tasks.

-Example General Queries:
+### Example queries

+See example queries for general assistance.

 - "What's the difference between supervised and unsupervised learning?"
 - "Can you explain how REST APIs work?"
 - "What are the best practices for data visualization?"
 - "How do I optimize database queries?"
 - "Explain the concept of containerization"

-### Intelligent Query Routing

-The application automatically determines whether your query is best suited for:

-- Sales lead Information Gathering
+## Sales lead information
-- Educational content/research creation
-- Financial Analysis and Market Research
-- More tasks to come!

-### Sales Lead Information

-When in sales mode, Samba Co-Pilot will:
+The application uses the **Sales Lead** agent to:

-- Find relevant companies matching your criteria
+- Find relevant companies matching your criteria.
-- Extract key company information
+- Extract key company information.
-- Provide funding status and insights
+- Provide funding status and insights.
-- Generate customized sales approaches
+- Generate customized sales approaches.

-Example Sales Queries:
+### Example queries

+See example queries for Sales lead information.

 - "Find AI startups in Silicon Valley with Series B funding"
 - "Which healthcare companies in Boston are working on drug discovery?"
 - "Show me cybersecurity companies in Israel with enterprise clients"
 - "Find sustainable energy startups in Nordic countries"
 - "Show me B2B SaaS companies in Singapore with over 100 employees"

-### Research & Content Generation
+## Research and content generation

-For research queries, the system will:
+For research queries, the application uses the **Deep Research** agent to:

 - Analyze topics in-depth
 - Create structured research reports
 - Provide educational content
 - Include relevant citations and sources

-Example Research Queries:
+### Example queries

+See example queries for research and content generation.

 - "Explain quantum computing and its applications in cryptography"
 - "How does CRISPR gene editing work in modern medicine?"
 - "What's the relationship between AI and neuromorphic computing?"